 Respondent Organisation Comment Parish Council Response Proposed changes requirement of 10%, 20% gives greater confidence and may better reflect the strong beliefs of environmental protection relayed in the community survey included in the draft plan in Section 7.7.
 Suffolk Wildlife Trust strongly advocate for the adoption of 20% net gain, and this is further detailed below.
-Council does not have any evidence to warrant a 20% net gain and recognises that, should the Local Plan policy remain in their adopted Local Plan then this will supersede the neighbourhood plan.
-J Incorporating that mitigation must be incorporated into design concept is a strong and deliverable ambition which Suffolk Wildlife Trust fully support, alongside the ambition for layout and design to be landscape-led and appropriate in relation to context and setting.
-This could be extended to include the mitigation hierarchy in full, avoiding impacts, and ambition for enhancement to be similarly incorporated into design decisions.
-With reference to Point b, "planting of additional native trees and hedgerows", we believe this could be expanded to include the natural regeneration of scrub and trees, which can be allowed to mature into woodland over time; such natural regeneration is of significant biodiversity benefit, supports plants of local provenance, and may provide higher levels of resilience to climate and disease impacts.
-The plan could be improved by clearly mapping the County Wildlife Sites, Easter Wood CWS and Spring Wood CWS, within the parish and highlighting their value and protection within the wording of WHB9.
-This is more in line with National Planning Policy Framework (2021), Section 179 which identifies that plans should 'Identify, map and safeguard components of local wildlife-rich habitats and wider
+Council does not have any evidence to warrant a 20% net gain and recognises that, should the Local Plan policy remain in their adopted Local Plan this will supersede the neighbourhood plan.
+Incorporating that mitigation must be incorporated into design concept is a strong and deliverable ambition which Suffolk Wildlife Trust fully support, alongside the ambition for layout and design to be landscape-led and appropriate in relation to context and setting.
+This could be extended to include the mitigation hierarchy in full, avoiding impacts, and -) incorporated into design decisions.
+With reference to Point b, "planting of additional native trees and hedgerows", we believe this could be expanded to include the natural regeneration of scrub and trees, which can be allowed to mature into woodland over time; such natural regeneration is of significant biodiversity benefit, supports plants of local provenance, and may provide higher levels The plan could be improved by clearly mapping the County Wildlife Sites, Easter Wood CWS and Spring Wood CWS, within the parish and highlighting their value and protection within the wording of WHB9.
+This is more in line with National Planning Policy Framework (2021), Section 179 which identifies that plans should 'Identify, map and safeguard components of local wildlife-rich habitats and wider 000